Sparklight77/DroidDraco/README.md

 I must mention that I'm not well-versed in bash scripting.
 However, by studying various repositories and with the help of ChatGPT, I was able to create this script.

+# 💠 Supported Architectures
+arm64-v8a (aarch64)
+armabi-v7a (armv7l)
+Intel x86_64

 # ⚠️ Important
 1. Beta patching is not supported currently.
 Only stable releases can be patched.
-2. Only Android is supported at the moment (support for other platforms coming soon).
+2. IOS is not supported

 # ✏️ Tutorial
 1. Install [Termux](https://github.com/termux/termux-app/releases).